reubenmc/bootcamp/README.md

 # bootcamp

-Duke StatSci Computing Bootcamp 2015

-Author - Reuben Knowles McCreanor (reuben.mccreanor@stat.duke.edu)
+This is a test repo for the DSS Computing Bootcamp